mseeger/pytorch_huggingface_examples/docs/understand_transformers.md

   `(B, heads, M, head_size)`, where `M - 1` is the maximum of all entries in `input_pos`.
 We also subselect `mask = mask[..., :M]`, shape `(1, 1, T, M)` to make this work.
+* Clean up adapter and LoRA code.
+Right now, lots of copy&paste from base model.

+Not started:
 * Proper batched generation, where prompts in batch can have different lengths.
   Prefill until length of shortest prompt, then token-by-token, so that new tokens are either sampled or taken from the not-yet-completed prompt.
 This